davidwrauch/Classification-Algorithms-compared/README.md

 ## TL;DR

-* XGBoost and Random Forest performed best on this tabular dataset
+* XGBoost and Random Forest gave the best overall performance on this tabular dataset
-* Neural networks did not outperform tree-based models without heavy tuning
+* Neural networks didn’t outperform tree-based models without more tuning
-* KNN only worked well after scaling
+* KNN only worked properly after scaling (otherwise pretty unreliable)
-* Results were consistent across R and Python, with some differences due to library defaults
+* Results were broadly consistent across R and Python, with some differences due to defaults

-Main takeaway: for small tabular problems like this, tree-based models are a strong first choice, and implementation details can matter more than model choice.
+In practice: if this were a real use case, I’d start with a tree-based model and then tune depending on whether recall or precision matters more, rather than jumping straight to more complex models.

 ---